Home / 5G / Protocols / PHY / PRACH

 • ignoring beam and uplink coverage conditions during access troubleshooting

-• treating every random access deployment like the same fixed step structure
+• treating every random-access deployment like the same fixed step structure

 • forgetting that early access timing problems can distort later-layer behavior